 The photograph below depicts when our community awarded Cleo with a plaque, thanking her for her years of dedication and impactful teaching.

-Olga Xenodohidou taught Greek school in our community between 2006 and 2013.
+Olga Xenodochidou taught at the Greek school in our community between 2006 and 2013.
 Greek school occurred once a week, every Saturday from 9am-3pm.
 Olga found the experience fantastic.
-She describes in her interview how she introduced many things to the children, such as the 10 Greek dances they learned perfectly.
-Greek school was comprised of, in addition to the language component, history, dancing, mythology, geography, and more.
+She describes in her interview how she introduced many things to the children she taught, like Greek history, mythology, geography, and more, in addition to learning the language.
+Olga also taught the total of ten Greek dances that her students “learned perfectly” and showcased in many occasions like during holiday performances and other big celebrations.
 Olga resigned from Greek School after the birth of her son, George, in order to invest more time into her family.
 The community will remember the impact she made on its youth through her teaching.